cyrill-martin/kmapper.com/src/index.md

  - Business analysis
  - Requirements engineering
  - Development
-description: kmapper is an agency in Basel helping you curate, organize, and publish your data and information - offering business analysis, requirements engineering, and development.
+description: kmapper is a collaborative consulting agency in Basel helping you curate, organize, and publish your data and information - offering business analysis, requirements engineering, and development.
 ---